I’m a loyal guy.

 Once I find someone or something I like, I tend to stick with it for a long time.

-Reluctantly, I set out to find a new barber (I’m so sorry Andy).
+Reluctantly, I set out to find a new barber (I’m so sorry Joe).

 I was nervous.
 Very nervous.

 It cannot be stressed enough, just how important it is for a modern man to find the right barber.
 Not unlike finding a new steady girlfriend.
-You want one who understands you as well as your relationship with your hair.
+You want one who understands you, also your relationship with your hair.
 Not only does he or she need to have the skills for the perfect coif that make me look ten years younger, but also possess the gift of pleasant banter while doing so.

 I went through several “trials”, going from one strip mall to another.
 From a young middle eastern lady, to an old fashioned Italian stylist, I tried them all (hmmm, they didn’t come out right).